GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 But with this new system, we now had two sources of truth for the types, the reflection system and the serialization system.
 To solve this, we decided to change the serialization system to use the reflection system, and thus, not force the developer to write serialization code for each type.

-On this release, I've finally finished this transition, by replacing serialization by direct stream manipulation in places where performance was more of a concern, such as voxel object saving/loading; and by replacing the serialization methods by reflection in other places, such as the input bindings.
+On this release, we've finally finished this transition, by replacing serialization by direct stream manipulation in places where performance was more of a concern, such as voxel object saving/loading; and by replacing the serialization methods by reflection in other places, such as the input bindings.

 Next Steps
 ==========